 Area Lead Comment RTS Development - Monitoring and evaluation RR RTS approved by Government.
-Framework and targets produced to assess success in achieving outcomes linked to governments objectives Community Planning - engagement in CPPs RR, Council Advisors and Board member for each CPP areal Critical that the development and implementation of SOAs and cross sector agreement of priorities reflects the importance of transport in all public and private sector delivery areas Learning from European Best Practice - Working with partners in EU RR/FR/NM Intention to identify opportunities for working with partners to develop best practice, and investigating opportunities for engagement RTPs - joint working Chair and RR Joint working to support government in achieving its Purpose and key national outcomes Working to support Councils Individual Council Board Members and Council Permanent Advisors Engage with Councils to support the development of their SOAs and to support optimum development of best practice throughout the H+I Joint Working between Councils RR Delivery of working arrangements between the 5 Councils to encourage sharing of resources and expertise and in particular to support Government in delivering IIP and Regional priorities.
-START Interreg 4 Project RR Finalising delivery of European Project actions and outputs with Partners within the Highlands and Islands and across Europe TransTourism NPP Preparatory Pool Project FR progressing project Travel Planning NM KC supporting in promoting sustainable transport arrangements by public and private sector employers and employees Development Planning NM Inputting into the development of Council's Development Plans, and engaging in pre-consultation during development of large scale projects within and across Council areas
+Framework and targets produced to assess success in achieving outcomes linked to governments objectives.
+Community Planning - engagement in CPPs RR, Council Advisors and Board member for each CPP areal Critical that the development and implementation of SOAs and cross sector agreement of priorities reflects the importance of transport in all public and private sector delivery areas.
+Learning from European Best Practice - Working with partners in EU RR/FR/NM Intention to identify opportunities for working with partners to develop best practice, and investigating opportunities for engagement.
+RTPs - joint working Chair and RR Joint working to support government in achieving its Purpose and key national outcomes.
+Working to support Councils Individual Council Board Members and Council Permanent Advisors Engage with Councils to support the development of their SOAs and to support optimum development of best practice throughout the H+I.

+Area Lead Comment Joint Working between Councils RR Delivery of working arrangements between the 5 Councils to encourage sharing of resources and expertise and in particular to support Government in delivering IIP and Regional priorities.
+START Interreg 4 Project RR Finalising delivery of European Project actions and outputs with Partners within the Highlands and Islands and across Europe.
+TransTourism NPP Preparatory Pool Project FR Input to a preparatory project designed to follow on from the TransTourism Project.
+Food Port Project (Lifting the Spirit) FR / LTS Managing the delivery of HITRANS activity through the Food Port North Sea Area ERDF project.
+Travel Planning NM KC supporting in promoting sustainable transport arrangements by public and private sector employers and employees Development Planning NM Inputting into the development of Council's Development Plans, and engaging in pre-consultation during development of large scale projects within and across Council areas